-You can manage and pay off your Apple Card online — here's how
+Don't have your phone?
+Manage your Apple Card from the web!

 How to pay your Apple Card bill online

-Even if you have a low APR rate, interest charges are never good (but you can defer if you need to).
+Even if you have a low APR rate, interest charges are never good.
 That's why you should always pay your bill before or on the due date — why pay more money than you have to?
 Thankfully, you can still make your payment on time through the web portal, so you don't need to worry about interest charges if you can't access your iPhone or iPad.

 - Go to https://card.apple.com in your web browser.